Cross slip: Role in plasticity

 Cross-slip is important to plasticity, since it allows additional slip planes to become active and allows screw dislocations to bypass obstacles.
 Screw dislocations can move around obstacles in their primary slip plane (the plane with the highest resolved shear stress).
 A screw dislocation may glide onto a different slip plane until it has passed the obstacle, and then can return to the primary slip plane.
 Screw dislocations can then avoid obstacles through conservative motion (without requiring atomic diffusion), unlike edge dislocations which must climb to move around obstacles.
 Therefore, some methods of increasing the yield stress of a material such as solid solution strengthening are less effective because due to cross slip they do not block the motion of screw dislocations.

-At high strain rates (during stage II work hardening), discrete dislocation dynamics (DD) simulations have suggested that cross-slip promotes the generation of dislocations and increase dislocation velocity in a way that is dependent on strain rate, which has the effect of decreasing flow stress and work hardening.
+At high strain rates (during stage II work hardening), discrete dislocation dynamics (DD) simulations have suggested that cross-slip promotes the generation of dislocations and increases dislocation velocity in a way that is dependent on strain rate, which has the effect of decreasing flow stress and work hardening.

 Cross slip also plays an important role in dynamic recovery (stage III work hardening) by promoting annihilation of screw dislocations and then movement of screw dislocations into a lower energy arrangement.